jlan84/pandas-assignment/pair.md

 ---
 <br>

-4. Find which hospital is the least expensive for treating Moderate cases of VM **that have more than 3 Discarges**.
+4. Find which hospital is the least expensive for treating Moderate cases of VM **that have more than 3 Discharges**.

 |Facility Name|APR DRG Description|APR Severity of Illness Description|Discharges|Mean Charge|Median Charge|Mean Cost|
 |----|----|----|----|----|----|----|